-2) Conduct toxicology-based research on the effects of chemicals on humans and the environment.
+Conduct research on the fate of chemicals and effects and risks in humans and other organisms.

-Our EMT programs offer a unique and exciting synthesis of the fields of Biology (Molecular Toxicology) and Chemistry (Environmental Chemistry), which positions EMT to focus on creating, disseminating and applying new biomedical and biophysical knowledge to enhance the treatment and prevention of human disease, and to ensure the protection of the environment and public health.
-This integrated approach, combining both the biological and physical sciences, provides exciting training and research opportunities for graduate students and supports our state-of-the-art and internationally competitive research programs.
-EMT offers a highly collegial and exceptionally collaborative, research and training environment dedicated to the success and advancement of all EMT students, faculty and staff.
+Our EMT programs offer a unique synthesis of biology and chemistry, which allows us to focus on creation, dissemination and application of new biomedical and chemical knowledge to ensure the protection of the environment and public health, as well as, enhance the treatment and prevention of human disease.
+This integrated approach provides exciting training and research opportunities for graduate students and supports our state-of-the-art, internationally competitive research programs.
+EMT is a highly collegial and exceptionally collaborative group of scientists dedicated to the success and advancement of all EMT students, staff and faculty.

-The current EMT department has a long and illustrious history, having evolved extensively over the years since 1883 when our very first faculty member was hired into the original Dept. Of Agricultural Chemistry here at OSU.
-Over the past 125 years, our department changed and adapted to the ever evolving fields of agricultural sciences and toxicology, and in 1998 was reorganized and renamed Environmental and Molecular Toxicology to more clearly communicate the breadth, depth and research and training emphases of our current programs.
-Our seventeen faculty members have diverse research programs collectively aimed at understanding environmental hazards and their impacts on biological systems in order to protect human health and the environment while complimenting and supporting our Toxicology training programs offering Ph.D. and M.Sc. degrees in Toxicology and an undergraduate minor.
+The EMT department has a long and illustrious history, since 1883 when our very first faculty member was hired into the Dept. of Agricultural Chemistry here at OSU.
+Over the past 125 years, our department evolved into the fields of environmental chemistry and toxicology sciences, and in 1998 was reorganized and renamed Environmental and Molecular Toxicology.
+Most of our seventeen faculty members collectively explore environmental hazards and/or their impacts on biological systems to protect human health and the environment.
+Our research compliments our toxicology training program, we offer Ph.D. and M.Sc. degrees in Toxicology and an undergraduate toxicology minor.

-Our graduate and undergraduate training programs in the field of Toxicology, are closely aligned with the research expertise of our faculty and focus on two major areas:
+Our graduate and undergraduate training programs are closely aligned with the research expertise of our faculty:

-1) Molecular and Mechanistic Toxicology: The mechanisms of toxic responses at the molecular, cellular and whole animal levels, with an emphasis on pathways by which environmental chemicals cause toxicity and disease, by perturbing critical cell signaling pathways or inducing DNA mutations and aberrations which then result in cancer and other environmental diseases.
+Molecular and Mechanistic Toxicology: The study of how the mechanisms of toxic responses at the molecular, cellular and whole animal levels, including pathways by which environmental chemicals cause toxicity and disease, perturb critical cell signaling pathways or induce DNA mutations and aberrations which result in cancer and/or other environmental diseases.

-2) Environmental Chemistry and Ecotoxicology: Concomitantly, our programs also focus on how molecular interactions and macroscopic transport phenomena determine the spatial and temporal distribution of chemicals (transport and fate of chemicals in ecosystems and the environment), and the resultant ‘bioavailability’ of these chemicals, and thus ultimately the exposure (doses) of these chemicals to humans and other organisms.
+- Environmental Chemistry and Ecotoxicology: The study of how chemical interactions determine the fate, transport and distribution of chemicals in ecosystems, the bioavailability of these chemicals, and the exposures and impacts of these chemicals to humans and other organisms.

-EMT is an academic unit within the OSU College of Agricultural Sciences (CAS), whose mission includes the four major areas of instruction, research, extension, and service, with an emphasis on supporting and sustaining the human and natural resources of the state of Oregon for the health and well being of Oregonians as well as the economic development of the state.
-In support of the overarching CAS mission, EMT currently supports an unusually diverse mission and array of stakeholders in our OSU and state-wide communities.
-These extension activities further support our undergraduate, graduate and post graduate training programs by providing additional internationally competitive research programs while simultaneously providing important services to the citizens of our State of Oregon.
+EMT is an academic unit within the OSU College of Agricultural Sciences (CAS), whose mission includes instruction, research, extension, and service to support and sustain the human and natural resources of the state of Oregon for the health, well-being and economic development of Oregonians.
+EMT currently supports an array of stakeholders within OSU and state-wide communities.
+Extension activities provide support for our training programs and provide important services to the citizens of Oregon.